NEWS FLASH: Electronic Delivery of Rates Notices now available

 State Government Concessions

-From 1 July 2015, the State Government has elected to replace these concessions with a single 'cost-of-living payment' provided directly to those entitled.
-This payment may be used to offset Council rates.
-Note: not all former recipients of rates concessions will be entitled to the new payment.
+From 1 July 2015, the State Government elected to replace the concession on Council rates with the "Cost of Living Concession" provided directly to those eligible.
+This payment may be used for any purpose, including offsetting Council rates.

 Postponement of Rates